-- Criteria for excluding companies with activities linked to controversial sectors as well as specific PAI-indicators, such as fossil fuels and controversial weapons. - Criteria for excluding companies with confirmed violations of international norms and conventions. - Assessment of the investment not causing significant adverse impacts on sustainability factors.
+- Assessment of the investment not causing significant adverse impacts on sustainability factors (PAI).
 The assessment is conducted in the fund company's internal PAI tool. - Assessment of which products and services the company is otherwise involved with, and if these could be deemed to significantly counteract sustainable development.

--How were the indicators for adverse impacts on sustainability factors taken into account?
+- How were the indicators for adverse impacts on sustainability factors taken into account?

 Through the usage of the fund company's internal PAI tool, indicators of adverse impacts on sustainability factors have been analysed and evaluated.
-Investments that are considered to cause significant adverse impacts are, in accordance with the fund company's assessment method, not deemed as meeting the requirements in regards to not causing significant harm within the framework of sustainable investment.
+Investments that are considered to cause significant adverse impacts are, in accordance with the fund company's assessment method, not deemed as meeting the requirements in regard to not causing significant harm within the framework of sustainable investment.

-- Were sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
+Were sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?